ParthrChandurkar/flowcraft-pipeline-builder/README.md

 ## ✨ About

 FlowCraft is a visual pipeline builder for composing node-based workflows on a drag-and-drop canvas.
-It combines a responsive React Flow frontend with a FastAPI backend that analyzes submitted graphs in real time.
+It combines a responsive React Flow Frontend with a FastAPI backend that analyzes submitted graphs in the real time.

 ## 🚀 Features